opencontainers/web/content/faq.md

 **7. Who will be the initial technical leadership?**

 The initial technical leadership will be the current maintainers of libcontainer, a group that comprises individuals from Docker, Red Hat, and Google, as well as two independent developers.
-They will be joined in this effort by two prominent appc maintainers, making this initial list : Michael Crosby (Docker, @crosbymichael), Rohit Jnagal (Google,@rgnagal), Victor Marmol (Google, @vmarmol), Mrunal Patel (Red Hat, @mrunalp), Alexandr Morozov (Docker, @LK4D4), Daniel Minh (independent, @dqminh), Tianon Gravi (independent, @tianon), Brandon Philips (CoreOS @philips), and Vincent Batts (Red Hat @vbatts).
+They will be joined in this effort by two prominent appc maintainers, making this initial list : Michael Crosby (Docker, @crosbymichael), Rohit Jnagal (Google,@rgnagal), Victor Marmol (Google, @vmarmol), Mrunal Patel (Red Hat, @mrunalp), Alexander Morozov (Docker, @LK4D4), Daniel Minh (independent, @dqminh), Tianon Gravi (independent, @tianon), Brandon Philips (CoreOS @philips), and Vincent Batts (Red Hat @vbatts).
 Of course, we look forward to growing both the contributor and maintainer list in the weeks and years to come.

 **8. What are the commitments of all founding signatories of the OCI?**